segabl/pd2-useful-bots/README.md

 * Option to make bots not crouch and always use a standing pose
 * Option to make bots not abandon their positions when they are too far from the player
 * Option to make bots stop at the player's position when they are told to hold position
+* Option to tweak the bots' follow distance
 * Option to make bots announce when they are low on health, just like player characters do
 * Option to disable bots marking special enemies
 * Option to disable bot battle cries